NicolasSiver/task-runner-promise/README.md

 Parameters:

-- `routine`, function which encapsulates execution body for the task
+- `routine {Function}`, function which encapsulates execution body for the task

 Returns: